ethereum934/eth-mimblewimble/README.md

-# MimbleWimble on Ethereum with zk SNARKs
+# Mimblewimble on Ethereum with zk SNARKs

 ## Structure
 - `circuits/`: Circuits